 “People are in awe, and it gets very emotional as they watch people climb these stairs in honor of the first responders who lost their lives on 9/11.
 At least 20 fire departments throughout Mississippi join the event, and many of them wear full gear,” Monts said.

 As participants finish their climb, they are asked to ring a bell in remembrance of the person they represented.

-This year the proceeds of the Stair Climb will benefit CASA of North Mississippi.
-CASA helps abused and neglected children in foster care have a voice in court, school, and the community.
+This year the proceeds of the Stair Climb will benefit “Beds for Kids,” a group of volunteers who make beds for children who don’t have one, including a mattress, pillows, and bedding.
 “We always like to choose a charity that is doing great work but often gets overlooked,” Monts said.

-“This is an event that really hits home, and its humbling to see the community come together, and the brotherhood between firefighters and fire departments, Captain Brad Robinson said.
+“This is an event that really hits home, and its humbling to see the community come together, and the brotherhood between firefighters and fire departments, Chief Robinson said.